coreos/quay-docs/qe-mysql-failure.md

 Currently, the possible workarounds are:

-- Use a root user when connecting from the ER to MySQL
+- Use a root user when connecting from QE to MySQL
 - Set `show_compatibility_56 = on` in `/etc/my.cnf`
-- If in MySQL 5.7.8: `GRANT` access to that table to your ER database user:
+- If in MySQL 5.7.8: `GRANT` access to that table to your QE database user:

 ```
 GRANT SELECT ON performance_schema.global_variables TO 'coreosuser'